tretyakovalex/Python-Scripts/README.md

 This will be improved over time, and other features will be added.

 # How to use
-The source code is stored in the file labled: "PDF_Merge.py".
+Source code located in `PDF_Merge.py`

-The exec file could be found in the "dist" folder -> PDF_Merge.exec
+The executable file could be found in the "dist" folder -> PDF_Merge.exec

 ## To-Add List:
 + Ability to convert images to pdf